 - 5.12 The proposed development in this application in terms of both areas of land is considered compliant with the above.
-The land is in an accessible location given the location within the settlement boundary and reaches an appropriate density in the context of the adjacent housing and the site constraints. - 5.13 Policy SS3 requires housing development proposals to demonstrate how the proposal helps to deliver a range and choice of good quality and affordable homes for everyone.
+The land is in an accessible location given the edge of Whitehaven positioning in a residential area, and reaches an appropriate density in the context of the adjacent housing and the site constraints. - 5.13 Policy SS3 requires housing development proposals to demonstrate how the proposal helps to deliver a range and choice of good quality and affordable homes for everyone.
 This is assessed by how well a proposal meets the identified needs and aspirations of the Borough's individual Housing Market Areas as set out in the Strategic Housing Market Assessment (SHMA).
-The aim of the policy is therefore to: - - Create a more balanced mix of housing types and tenure within that market area, in line with the evidence provided in the SHMA - Include a proportion of affordable housing which makes the maximum contribution (consistent with maintaining the viability of the development) to meeting identified needs in that market area. - 5.14 The development proposes a varied and complementary mix of the different house types from the Gleeson Homes range, in the form of 2-, 3- and 4-bedroom dwellings with variations in number of bedrooms and plot sizes.
+The aim of the policy is therefore to: - - Create a more balanced mix of housing types and tenure within that market area, in line with the evidence provided in the SHMA - Include a proportion of affordable housing which makes the maximum contribution (consistent with maintaining the viability of the development) to meeting identified needs in that market area. - 5.14 The development proposes a varied and complementary mix of the different house types from the Gleeson Homes range, in the form of 2, 3- and 4-bedroom dwellings with variations in number of bedrooms and plot sizes.
 Private amenity space within each residential curtilage is commensurate to the size of each dwelling and the character of the area.
-The development will therefore meet a range of housing needs and aspirations. - 5.15 Therefore, it is evident that the proposed housing mix wholly accords with the policies set out in the Copeland Local Plan. - 5.16 Policy SS5 sets out the Councils position in relation to the provision and access to open space and green infrastructure.
-This aims to protect against the loss of designated open space, set the minimum open space standards for new development and promote the establishment, improvement and protection of green infrastructure. - 5.17 The proposed development has been designed with this in mind and in accordance with the Policy provides significant areas of open space including the Suds areas within the site and retaining the two prominent trees central in the site, and also specifies additional tree planting within the site. - 5.18 Policy ENV1 sets out an approach to ensure that new build development is not prejudiced by flood risk, by permitting new build on sites outside areas at risk of flooding and ensuring that new development does not contribute to increased surface water run-off through measures such as Sustainable Drainage Systems. - 5.19 The application as submitted is accompanied by Flood Risk Assessment documents, specific to the land within the application site, which provides the basis for the development with regards to flood risk and the justification regarding meeting the above policy.
-It should be noted that there is a Suds basin located to the west of the proposed site layout. - 5.20 Policy ENV3 seek to ensure that new development will protect and enhance biodiversity and geodiversity.
+The development will therefore meet a range of housing needs and aspirations.

-5.21 A preliminary Ecological Appraisal of the site was carried out to assess the potential for species and habitats of note or importance, and to recommend mitigation measures where appropriate as part of the planning application.
-No further surveys are required following this initial appraisal given the retention of the trees located centrally within the site.
+- 5.15 Therefore, it is evident that the proposed housing mix wholly accords with the policies set out in the Copeland Local Plan. - 5.16 Policy SS5 sets out the Councils position in relation to the provision and access to open space and green infrastructure.
+This aims to protect against the loss of designated open space, set the minimum open space standards for new development and promote the establishment, improvement and protection of green infrastructure. - 5.17 The proposed development has been designed with this in mind and in accordance with the Policy providing an area of open space to the western area within the site, facing towards the undeveloped Whitehaven coastal area. - 5.18 Policy ENV1 sets out an approach to ensure that new build development is not prejudiced by flood risk, by permitting new build on sites outside areas at risk of flooding and ensuring that new development does not contribute to increased surface water run-off through measures such as Sustainable Drainage Systems. - 5.19 The application as submitted is accompanied by a Flood Risk Assessment and Drainage Strategy specific to the area of land within the application, which provides the basis for the development with regards to flood risk and the justification regarding meeting the above policy. - 5.20 Policy ENV3 seek to ensure that new development will protect and enhance biodiversity and geodiversity. - 5.21 A preliminary Ecological Appraisal of the site was carried out to assess the potential for species and habitats of note or importance, and to recommend mitigation measures where appropriate as part of the planning application.
+A further survey for reptiles has been recommended following this initial appraisal.